‘First do no harm; then try to prevent it.’

 Dr. K. Fearnley, NHS (England) (2023)

-Other BHL-3 examples include Yellow fever, West Nile virus, plague [Yersinia pestis], and the bacteria that causes tuberculosis (TB).
+Other BHL-3 examples include Yellow fever, West Nile virus, Plague, and the bacteria that causes Tuberculosis (TB).

 Biohazard Level 3 pathogens can cause serious or potentially lethal disease in humans.

-BHL-2 examples include HIV, Zika virus, hepatitis A, B and C, Dengue, and salmonella.
+BHL-2 examples include HIV, Zika virus, Hepatitis A, B, C and D, Dengue, and Salmonella.

 Pathogens that pose a high risk of life-threatening disease for which there are no treatments.